 “Are you with anyone?” she asked.

 I told her about my mother – aged, irascible, partially deaf and between cataract operations.
 Mother had said she was looking for a sugar daddy.
-I’d asked Jamie if she knew of any blind 90-year olds on board.
+I’d asked Jamie if she knew of any blind ninety-year-olds on board.

 I said I’d heard of it.
 It was a bar that moved between decks every day.
 A novel idea that appealed to me.